ModelTC/MQBench/README.md

 MQBench aims to support (1) various deployable quantization algorithms and (2) hardware backend libraries to facilitate the development of the community.

-For the detailed information, please refer to [mqbench documentation](http://mqbench.tech/assets/docs/html/).
+For the detailed information, please refer to [mqbench documentation](http://mqbench.tech/assets/docs/html/) or [latest version](https://mqbench.readthedocs.io/en/main/).

 ## Citation